raymondtharris/breezy/README.md

 #### Media Library
 Breezy also presents a library to store images, video, and audio files to present to users on the blog or other websites.

+#### Natural Language Search
+On the blog side of Breezy you can enable the search feature which gives users the ability to search through the blog using natural language to find posts and media.

+### BreezyNLP
+BreezyNLP is the natural language processing package on Breezy.
+It goes through each post and parses through the markdown to determine what is important data to use when being found when searching.